 From our first visits in the early 80’s when there were only a handful of simple, rustic camps, we at Next Adventure have loved Botswana.
 The country is now home to some of the most extraordinary camps in Africa, and it remains a world-class wildlife haven with extraordinary seasonal contrasts.

-Each year floodwater flows from its source in the moist central African highlands over a thousand kilometers away into the Kalahari sands of the Okavango where it creates a unique wetland sustaining a huge diversity of wildlife and fabulous bird life.
+Each year floodwaters flow from their source in the moist central African highlands over a thousand kilometers away into the Kalahari sands of the Okavango where it creates a unique wetland sustaining a huge diversity of wildlife and fabulous bird life.

 To the north-east of the Okavango Delta are the Chobe and Linyanti Game Reserves with marshes, waterways, riverine forests, dry woodlands and the world-famous Savute Channel – areas renowned for predators and large concentrations of game, particularly elephant.
 The grasslands of the Kalahari together with the lunar expanse of the Makgadikgadi Salt Pans are in total contrast to the verdant, game-rich Okavango and Linyanti regions.